tactful-ai/helmsman/README.md

 ## Usage

-Helmsman can be used in three different settings:
+Robban can be used in three different settings:

 - [As a binary with a hosted cluster](https://github.com/Praqma/helmsman/blob/master/docs/how_to/settings).
 - [As a docker image in a CI system or local machine](https://github.com/Praqma/helmsman/blob/master/docs/how_to/deployments/ci.md) Always use a tagged docker image from [dockerhub](https://hub.docker.com/r/praqma/helmsman/) as the `latest` image can (at times) be unstable.